azmidri/Beautifly_B/README.md

 # Beautifly_B
 Beautifly_B is an open-source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with just Few lines of code.
-This package also provides functions to do data cleaning , scanning of data to understand the details of features and as well provides function for transformation .
+This package also provides functions to do data cleaning , scanning of data to understand the details of features and as well provides function for transformation to prepare for model training .
 This provides Output with a fully self-contained HTML application.

 The system is built around quickly visualizing target values and comparing datasets.
 Its goal is to help quick analysis of target characteristics other such data characterization tasks.